This is the multi-page printable view of this section. Click here to print.

 • Select if you want to apply the same settings to all servers being installed

-• Enter each server’s IP
+• Enter IP for each server

 Table.
 MySQL(DBaaS) Service Configuration Items